hivelocity/cluster-api-provider-hivelocity/docs/book/src/developer/testing.md

 Please add new tests, if you add new features.

-Try to use a simple form.
-For example prefer a unit test to a test which needs envtest.
+Try to use a simple type.
+For example, prefer to write a unit test to a test which needs envtest.